FENETMULER/patient-list-manager/README.md

-# Patient List Management System
+# Patient List Manager

 A desktop application for a clinic to manage its list of patients.
+(Written in Dart)